 Before we get into the details...

 Now, there are a few ingredients here that you may not have lying around the house.
-Particularly the Yakon Syrup.
+Particularly the Yacon Syrup.

-Yakon syrup tastes a lot like a mild molasses.
-It comes from the roots of the yakon plant which grows natively in the Andes mountains of South America.
-It's actually been used for medicinal purposes for years for things like diabetes, digestive disorders and improving kidney disorders.
+Yacon syrup tastes a lot like mild molasses.
+It comes from the roots of the yacon plant which grows natively in the Andes mountains of South America.
+It's actually been used for medicinal purposes for years for things like diabetes, digestive disorders, and improving kidney disorders.

 For my purposes, I needed a low sugar alternative to molasses.
-Yakon Syrup fit the bill and works like a charm.
-Omitting it leaves a almond-flavored liquor that kind of falls flat in the taste department.
+Yacon Syrup fit the bill and works like a charm.
+Omitting it leaves an almond-flavored liquor that kind of falls flat in the taste department.

 If you're in a real pinch, you can go ahead and use half the amount of molasses.

-Otherwise, make sure you get some Yakon Syrup ordered, it's not easy to find on store shelves.
+Otherwise, make sure you get some Yacon Syrup ordered, it's not easy to find on store shelves.